What Is an HRIS?

 Compliance: A good HRIS vendor will stay on top of regulations impacting HR and adapt their software to make it easy for organizations to meet compliance requirements.
 For instance, BambooHR recently announced that we are compliant with all General Data Protection Regulation (GDPR) requirements.

 Time Savings: Many tedious HR processes are made quick and simple with an HRIS.
 For instance, time off takes mere seconds to request and approve.
 Accruals and balances are tracked automatically.
 And after setting up these policies, human resource professionals don’t have to spend any time maintaining them.

 HR Strategy: When HR has fewer operational tasks to manage, they can spend their valuable skills and time on strategic HR initiatives that improve business outcomes.
 Improving retention, increasing productivity, and monitoring the company culture are just a few ways HR can spend their time when they have an HRIS.

 Employee Experience: Top-notch employees like top-notch employers.
 A good HRIS can help improve employees’ perceptions of their organizations.
-Whether it’s a smooth and quick onboarding process, an app that allows them to look up a coworker’s contact information, or the ability to update request time off, a good HRIS can help employees have a better experience.
+Whether it’s a smooth and quick onboarding process, an app that allows them to look up a coworker’s contact information, or the ability to update and request time off, a good HRIS can help employees have a better experience.

 Convenience: Many of our clients say their HRIS helps them look like HR rockstars because of its convenience and ease of use.
 Executives are impressed with their ability to do things like pull together a report in a matter of seconds and HR professionals appreciate that it only takes a few clicks.